Fächer

 Follow

-Fahrenheit 451 Summary: A dystopian novel exploring a future where books are banned and "firemen" burn them.
-Guy Montag, a fireman, begins questioning his role and society's values.
+Fahrenheit 451 Summary: Ray Bradbury's dystopian masterpiece explores a future society where books are banned and "firemen" burn them.
+The story follows Guy Montag, a fireman who questions his role in censorship after meeting his thought-provoking neighbor Clarisse.

-• The story culminates in Montag's rebellion and escape to a group preserving literature through memorization
+• The story culminates in Montag's transformation from book-burner to book-preserver

 27.9.2022